dendronhq/dendron-site/vault/community.office-hours.2021.09.19.md

 Next

-* upcoming greenhouse talk on working with vscode + typescript
+* upcoming greenhouse talk on working with VS Code + typescript